PedroMTQ/UniFuncNet/README.md

 Some type of IDs (i.e., `enzyme_ec` and `uniprot`) can be matched with multiple databases. `synonyms` and `chebi` can also be used to query multiple databases.
 For example, for the line `protein | pr | uniprot | P19367`, DRAX will try to match this Uniprot ID with all the databases

+Optionally, the user can include a fifth column with a list of KEGG organism IDs (e.g., \textit{hsa} for human),  which narrows down information retrieval during the gene->protein searching.

 ### Supported input IDs